 - From sustainable or renewable sources

-- Produced ethically with regards to the environment, and to workers’ and animal
+- Produced ethically with regards to environmental, workers’ and animal welfare

 - Packaged efficiently